Saturday 28 February 1942

 |"Squadron Leader Percy Pickard, Commanding Officer of No. 51 Squadron RAF, inspects a captured German helmet with parachute troops after the Bruneval raid, 28 February 1942.
 On the night of 27/28 February Pickard's squadron of Whitleys dropped 'C' Company, 2nd Parachute Battalion (commanded by Major J D Frost) near a German Wurzburg radar site at Bruneval near Le Havre in northern France - its objective to seize components of the radar and then evacuate them by sea." © IWM (H 17347).|

 European Air Operations: Operations are light.
-RAF Bomber Command sends six Blenheims with a fighter escort to bomb north German ports without loss.
+RAF Bomber Command sends six Blenheims with a fighter escort to attack north German ports.
+They return without loss.

 |A newspaper clipping showing "Ill-fated U.S. Destroyer" Jacob Jones, sunk on 28 February 1942.|